ToMCCA-3: A realistic 3-body coalescence model: Abstract

 \section{Abstract}

-The formation of light nuclei in high-energy collisions provides valuable insights into the underlying dynamics of the strong interaction and the structure of the particle-emitting source.
+The formation of light (anti)nuclei in high-energy collisions provides valuable insights into the underlying dynamics of the strong interaction and the structure of the particle-emitting source.
 Understanding this process is crucial not only for nuclear physics but also for astrophysical studies, where the production of rare antinuclei could serve as a probe for new physics.
-This work presents a three-body coalescence model based on the Wigner function formalism, offering a refined description of light-nucleus production.
+This work presents a three-body coalescence model based on the Wigner function formalism, offering a refined description of light-(anti)nuclei production in ultra relativistic proton-proton collisions.
 By incorporating realistic two- and three-body nuclear interaction potentials constrained by modern scattering and femtoscopic correlation data, our approach improves on traditional coalescence models.
-The framework is validated using event generators applied to proton-proton collisions at $\sqrt{s}=13$~TeV to predict the momentum spectra of light (anti) nuclear nuclei with mass number $A=3$, which are then compared with the experimental data from ALICE.
-Our results demonstrate the sensitivity of light nucleus yields to the choice of nuclear wave functions, emphasizing the importance of an accurate description of the coalescence process.
+The framework is validated using the ToMCCA event generator applied to proton-proton collisions at $\sqrt{s}=13$~TeV to predict the momentum spectra of light (anti)(hyper)nuclei with mass number $A=3$, which are then compared with the experimental data from ALICE.
+Our results demonstrate the sensitivity of light nuclei yields to the choice of nuclear wave functions, emphasizing the importance of an accurate description of the coalescence process.
 This model lays the foundation for the extension of coalescence studies of $A=3$ light nuclei to a wider range of collision systems and energies.

 [1]{SK: #1}

 \tri{{{}^3{\rm H}}} \hyp{{{}^3_{\Lambda}{\rm H}}} \hel{{{}^3{\rm He}}} \het{{{}^3{\rm He}}} \heq{{{}^4{\rm He}}} \lis{{{}^7{\rm Li}}} \bes{{{}^7{\rm Be}}} \beo{{{}^8{\rm Be}}} \boo{{{}^8{\rm B}}} \a{\alpha} \b{\beta} \bmr{{\bm r}} \bmx{{\bm x}} \bmy{{\bm y}} \bmz{{\bm z}} \bmp{{\bm p}} \bmq{{\bm q}} \bme{{\bm e}} \bmj{{\bm j}} \bmP{{\bm P}} \bmk{{\bm k}} \bmK{{\bm K}} \bmt{{\bm t}} \bmZ{{\bm Z}} \htm{{\hbar^2 \over M}} \htm{{\hbar}} \np{\phantom{0}} \jac{\xi} {{\bm \xi}} \hypfi{\varphi}